mxsjoberg/michaelsjoberg.com/public/posts/a-computer-systems-primer-for-application-developers.md

 Virtual memory is an abstraction for main memory and local disks, which provides each program with a virtual address space to make it seem as if programs have exclusive use of memory:

 - program code and data, code begin at the same fixed address for all processes at bottom of virtual address space, followed by global variables, and is fixed size once process is running
-- heap expands and contracts its size dynamically at run-time using special routines, such as `malloc` and `free`
+- heap expands and contracts its size dynamically at run-time using special routines, such as `malloc` and `free` (or using garbage collection)
 - shared libraries, such as the C standard library, is near the middle of the virtual address space
 - stack is at top of user virtual address space and used by compiler to implement function calls, it expands and contracts its size dynamically at run-time (note that stack grows with each function call and contracts on return)
 - kernel virtual memory is at top of virtual memory space, which is reserved for kernel, programs have to call kernel to read or write in this space